KeshavNayyar1/Exploring-the-Link-Between-Crime-Rates-Unemployment-and-Graduation-Rates-in-Maryland/README.md

 This analysis helps understand the potential relationship between crime rates and educational outcomes in Maryland counties.

+This code runs a linear regression to analyze the relationship between the murder rate and graduation rate.
+The murder rate is set as the independent variable, while the graduation rate is the dependent variable.
+A constant is added to the model, and an ordinary least squares (OLS) regression is fitted to predict how changes in the murder rate affect graduation rates.
+The regression summary is printed to show the model's details, including the coefficient for the murder rate.
+Depending on whether the coefficient is negative or positive, the code outputs whether an increase in the murder rate is associated with a decrease or increase in graduation rates.
+If there's no significant relationship, the code will also mention that.
+This helps assess how closely these two factors are connected.

 <img width="757" alt="Screenshot 2024-09-07 at 11 16 26 PM" src="https://github.com/user-attachments/assets/9d617941-4d79-4d22-ad90-f38e90641aae">

 <img width="740" alt="Screenshot 2024-09-07 at 11 16 59 PM" src="https://github.com/user-attachments/assets/0380e579-d47c-49be-9196-ac8ff0d51b55">